Time for Illinois residents to start checking the pockets of their old jeans…

 Being a comedian is cool.
 You staying committed to improv is like a do-over for his decision to leave that awesome rock band he and his friends were in when he was young-ish.
-And, because he left that amazing rock band and settled down and created a secure future for you, you get to stay in your “rock band” and have your ramen days with solid parental back up.
-And now he gets to tell his dad friends how much cooler you are than their kids.
-And every now and then you’ll be in a funny national commercial* for a discount product and his friends will see it and they will know that he raised the coolest kid.
+And because he left that amazing rock band and settled down and created a secure future for you, you get to stay in your “rock band” and have your ramen days with solid parental back up.
+Now he gets to tell his dad friends how much cooler you are than their kids.
+And every now and then, you’ll be in a funny national commercial* for a discount product, and his friends will see it and they will know that he raised the coolest kid.
 And that will make him proud.

 *The rock band my dad was in with his friends was The Gap Band… so pretty much only national commercials impress him.
 This step will be a lot easier for you and your dad.
 Just be the best dressed person in a show you invite him to.

 Print out several articles about the recession and how job security doesn’t exist anymore.